MileHacker Logo

 Solo is generally a safe city for tourists.
 Petty crime, like theft from pockets and bag grabbing, can occur, specifically in crowded markets or on public transport.
 No particular areas in Solo are known as unsafe for tourists.
 Apply standard urban safety precautions: be aware of your surroundings, especially in poorly lit or deserted areas at night.

-Solo is generally safe for tourists.
+Solo is typically safe for visitors.

 Petty crime occurs in crowded areas.
 Be aware.